 A Leisurely Afternoon Stroll Awaits

-The variety of gardens in Northwest Florida is evident of the region’s differences in terrain by their display of varying vibrant blooms and breathtaking landscapes.
+The variety of gardens in Northwest Florida is evidence of the region’s differences in terrain by their display of varying vibrant blooms and breathtaking landscapes.

 The Chapman Botanical Gardens State Park